MattDoesAThing/yuzu-wiki/Building-for-Windows.md

   * Click the "Configure" button and choose "Visual Studio 15 2017 Win64"
 ![12](http://i.imgur.com/RvVcyCP.jpg)

-  * When CMake gives you an error, find the yuzu_USE_BUNDLED_SDL2 and yuzu_USE_BUNDLED_QT options on the list and check their respective checkboxes.
+  * When CMake gives you an error, find the yuzu_USE_BUNDLED_SDL2, yuzu_USE_BUNDLED_QT and YUZU_USE_BUNDLED_UNICORN options on the list and check their respective checkboxes.
 Click configure again.
 CMake will now download the required libraries.
 ![13](http://i.imgur.com/nyHvJSJ.jpg)
     * NOTE: If you used github's own app to clone, run "git submodule update --init --recursive" to get remaining dependencies.
   * Click "Generate" to create the project files.